monsoonmaelstrom/book2/book2.md

 He nods without looking up.

 I wait while Davy continues to look at the key.
-After a few minutes he hands it to Alex.
+After a few minutes, he hands it to Alex.
 Alex sets it on the table when he’s done looking at it.

-“I don’t think one person did all this,” Davy says finally.
+“I don’t think one person did all this,” Davy states finally.

 “Yeah, I had wondered about that myself.”